Skip to content

 » READ MORE: Flyers can’t weather Hurricanes’ early storm, lose 3-0 in Game 1

-Less than two minutes in, Stankoven tipped in a point shot from defenseman Mike Reilly, and then Jackson Blake torched both Matvei Michkov and Travis Sanheim for a beautiful goal on the rush.
+Less than two minutes in, Stankoven tipped in a point shot from defenseman Mike Reilly, and then Blake torched Matvei Michkov and Travis Sanheim for a beautiful goal on the rush.
 Stankoven also scored the Canes’ third goal of the game in the second period, while temporarily on the ice with Seth Jarvis and Andrei Svechnikov.

-“We had about four three-on-three battles in the first period that we lost,” coach Rich Tocchet said.
+“We had about four three-on-three battles in the first period that we lost,” Flyers coach Rick Tocchet said.
 “Somehow, Stankoven came out of the pile with the puck and got a chance at the net.
 Just can’t happen, but when you’re playing a confident line like that, you’ve got to make sure that you’re in front of them, and you’ve got to make it a tough night.”

-The trio’s regular season stats might not look very intimidating on the surface — Stankoven put up 44 points, Hall 48, and Blake 53 — but they dominated in terms of puck possession.
+The trio’s regular-season stats might not look very intimidating on the surface — Stankoven put up 44 points, Hall 48, and Blake 53 — but they dominated in terms of puck possession.
 In the regular season, the line held an expected-goal share of 54%, and outscored opponents 34-23, according to Natural Stat Trick.

-“[Stankoven’s] always created opportunities,” Rod Brind’Amour said postgame.
+“[Stankoven’s] always created opportunities,” Hurricanes coach Rod Brind’Amour said postgame.
 “He puts in the work, so the confidence has always been there because of that.
 We always seem to judge people on production.
 I get it, but he’s been playing like this all year.”

-Hall is a former Hart Trophy winner, and the 34-year-old’s career has gone through so many ups and downs, including with Rick Tocchet in Arizona.
+Hall is a former Hart Trophy winner, and the 34-year-old’s career has gone through many ups and downs, including with Tocchet in Arizona.
 But he’s reinvented his game once again to fit in with the Hurricanes, and uses his speed and puck skills in addition to a bit of physicality to help drive play on that line.

 “[They’re] making those little plays, which makes it easier on me,” Blake said.
 “Especially [Stankoven] and [Hall], they’re working so hard and being junkyard dogs out there, they’ve been awesome and really fun to play with.”